kstenerud/dogma/dogma_v1.md

 ### Informal Dogma in Descriptions

-Section descriptions in this specification will usually include some informal Dogma notation (where structural tokens such as whitespace are omitted for clarity).
+Section descriptions in this specification will usually include some "informal" Dogma notation (where structural tokens such as those for whitespace are omitted for clarity).
 When in doubt, please refer to the [formal Dogma grammar at the end of this document](#dogma-described-as-dogma).

 ### Bit Ordering